 Launch your web browser and navigate to www.zyxel.com.
-Internet access is just the beginning.
-Refer to the User's Guide for more detailed information on the complete range of Prestige features.
 If you cannot access the Internet, open the web configurator again to confirm that the Internet settings you configured in the Wizard Setup are correct.

 5 Advanced Configuration

 This section shows how to configure some of the advanced features of the Prestige.